 The mental activity of testers is a complex activity.
-In order to identify the risks and opportunities for innovation in the design of functional test automation tools, it is important to implement collaborative approaches.
-This is why at Agilitest we integrate UX research, Artificial Intelligence and gamification methods to be as close as possible to the testers in their professional activity.
+To identify the risks and opportunities for design innovation in functional test automation tools, it is important to implement collaborative approaches.
+This is why at Agilitest we integrate UX research, Artificial Intelligence and gamification methods to be as close as possible to testers.

-The purpose of this article is to present the artificial intelligence approach applied to user experience.
+This article introduces the artificial intelligence approach applied to user experience.

 Cognitive ergonomics is a discipline that focuses on human cognitive processes and on the interaction between humans and machines.
-The objective is to take into account human cognitive functioning (memory, attention, perception, thinking, decision making...), in this case the users of a system, to improve the quality of Human-Computer Interfaces (HCI), by implementing a user-centered design approach.
+The objective is to take into account human cognitive functioning (memory, attention, perception, thinking, decision making...).
+In this case, we talk about users of a system.
+The goal is to improve the quality of Human-Computer Interfaces (HCI) by implementing a user-centered design approach.

 The term UX (User eXperience) refers to the quality of the user's experience in any interaction situation.
 Cognitive ergonomics is the main discipline for understanding UX.
-The UX approach is the overall experience felt by the user when using an interface, a digital device or more broadly when interacting with any device or service (for more information on UX, see the Nielsen Norman Group website).
+User experience (UX) is the overall feeling a user has when using a digital device, interface, or service.
+For more information on UX, see the Nielsen Norman Group website).
 User research therefore aims to improve the user experience by understanding the relationship between actual usage behavior and design properties.